The conference brings together some of the financial industry's top minds.

 Do cryptocurrencies belong in clients’ portfolios?
 Does blockchain technology represent an investment opportunity or is it overhyped?
 In a world where newly-minted crypto millionaires are buying Lamborghinis like hotcakes, how can you engage in a sober conversation with clients about crypto?
 Come to this panel to find out.

 Moderator: Alex Bryan, CFA, Morningstar Research Services LLC / Darby Nielson, Fidelity Investments / Raman Aylur Subramanian, MSCI / Meggan Walsh, Invesco

 Should interest rates continue to rise, investors in stodgy traditional strategies may be in for a surprise.
 Panelists will discuss how playing defense through buying dividend-payers and less-volatile stocks may leave one’s flank exposed in a rising-rate environment.

 The Future of Diversification

-Moderator: Dan McNeela, Morningstar / Bob Boyda, John Hancock / Anne Lester, JP Morgan / Brad Vogt, American Funds
+Moderator: Dan McNeela, CFA, Morningstar Investment Management LLC/ Robert Boyda, John Hancock Asset Management / Anne Lester, JP Morgan Asset Management / Brad Vogt, American Funds

 U.S. large-cap stocks have been on a multiyear performance tear, and investors in everything from international equities to alternatives and much else in between are asking why they bothered diversifying.
 In this session, portfolio managers on both sides of the debate will discuss how you should think about the diversification of your clients' portfolios.